Gluten Free Pumpkin Pie – Quick Facts

 - Bake: Place in oven, middle rack, and let bake 50-55 minutes or until a toothpick comes out clean.

 - Cool + Serve: Remove and let cool completely before cutting.
-Serve with whipped cream (regular or dairy-free).
+Serve with homemade whipped cream or dairy-free whipped cream!

 Notes